vasabril98/DS_Bootcamp_Project_1/README.md

 # Analyzing Data From a Food Ordering and Delivery Application

  In this project we used data from a food ordering and delivery application to analyze customer satisfaction ratings and make food recommendations
+ ## Research Questions
+By analyzing the dataset we are going to find insight about:
+1. What are the top 10 highly rated Restaurants  (restaurant vs rating)
+2. How does the price paid by the customer affect the rating they gave?(cost of order vs rating)
+3. How does food preparation/delivery time affect customer ratings?(total order time vs rating)
+4. Which cuisine types were given the highest/lowest ratings?(cuisine type vs rating)

  ## The Dataset